There are many style guides that dictate how your sources should be cited. Further information is available at Citing

 MLA (Humanities, including English, Performing Arts, etc.)

 APA (Social Sciences, including Psychology, Business, Communication, and Education)

 The entire Publication Manual of the American Psychological Association is available in the Reference Room (Ref 150.149 Am35b).

 - APA Style Guide

-- APA Style Guide to Electronic Resources - For formatting rules that apply to resources not found in the print manual.
+- APA Style Blog (Electronic Resources) - For formatting rules that apply to resources not found in the print manual.

 Chicago (Politics, Art, History)

 The entire Chicago Manual of Style (16th edition) is available in the Reference Room (Ref 808.02 Un3e), and is also available online.
 You can also visit the Quick Guide from the Chicago Manual publishers.

 - Chicago Manual of Style (Author-Date) [guide for social sciences, like politics]

 - Chicago Manual of Style (Notes-Bibliography) [guide for humanities, like history and art]

 The entire Turabian's Manual for Writers of Research Papers, Theses, and Dissertations is available in the Reference Room (Ref 808.02 T840c).

-Also, A Pocket Guide to Writing History (7th edition), also known as "Rampolla," is available in the Reference Room (Ref 907.2 R148).
+Also, A Pocket Guide to Writing History (8th edition), also known as "Rampolla," is available in Reference (Ref 907.2 R148a).
 This writing guide uses Turabian, which is similar to the Chicago style of citation.
 Examples of the Turabian style.

 American Chemical Society (Chemistry; Biochemistry)